dolwinf/Flight11/README.md

 For my first project, i choose to create an Online Travel Agency using **JQUERY** in the frontend.

-The aim of the project was to use JQUERY to consume diferent APIs.
+The aim of the project was to use JQUERY to consume different APIs.

 Apart from front-end logic, one of the challenges of the project was understanding how the travel agencies work.